mpk9909g/Breast-Cancer-Classification/README.md

 # Breast-Cancer-Classification
 This project uses machine learning algorithms to predict the class of a breast tumor based on specific features of breast cells.

 Click **[here](https://mpk9909g.github.io/Breast-Cancer-Classification/)** to go to the github page that hosts this repo and explore the website.
-This site has a link to our  Prediction site **http://bc-predict.herokuapp.com/** where you can predict the tumor type of a group of cells based on their features.
+That page has a link to our  Prediction site **http://bc-predict.herokuapp.com/** where you can predict the tumor type of a group of cells based on their features.

 ## Notebooks in this Repo
 Data preprocessing notebook includes data cleaning, feature selection and splitting the data into train and test sets.